Each month, we check in on the performance of the largest Europe-domiciled stock, bond, and active exchange-traded funds.

 While passive ETFs have portfolios where holdings are designed to track the performance of an index, active ETFs are managed by portfolio managers who make the decisions about which investments to own.
 Like index-tracking ETFs, active ETFs trade on an exchange and are typically lower-cost and more tax-efficient than traditional actively managed mutual funds.

-Out of the 10 largest Europe-domiciled active ETFs, the top performer last month was the £1.7 billion JPMorgan Europe Research Enhanced Index Equity (ESG), which gained 7.90%.
-The bottom performer was the £1.7 billion PIMCO US Dollar Short Maturity, which gained 1.21%.
+Out of the 10 largest Europe-domiciled active ETFs, the top performer last month was the £1.7 billion JPMorgan Europe Research Enhanced Index Equity (ESG), which gained 2.72%.
+The bottom performer was the £9.3 billion JPMorgan US Research Enhanced Index Equity (ESG), which lost 2.52%.

 Here’s more about the performance of the largest Europe-domiciled active ETFs.

-JPMorgan US Research Enhanced Index Equity (ESG) UCITS ETF
+JPMorgan ETFs (Ireland) ICAV - US Research Enhanced Index Equity (ESG) UCITS ETF

 • Morningstar Category: US Large-Cap Blend Equity

-The £10.2 billion JPMorgan US Research Enhanced Index Equity (ESG) rose 3.03% in January.
-The gain on the fund was shy of the 4.08% gain on the average fund in the US large-cap blend equity category, leaving it in the 89th percentile for performance.
-The fund lagged its benchmark, the S&P 500 Index, by 0.54 percentage points.
+JPMorgan US Research Enhanced Index Equity (ESG) lost 2.52% in February, falling less than the average fund in the US large-cap blend equity category, which fell 4.44%.
+The fund placed in the eighth percentile for performance and performed roughly in line with its benchmark, the S&P 500 Index.

-JPMorgan Global Research Enhanced Index Equity (ESG) UCITS ETF
+JPMorgan ETFs (Ireland) ICAV - Global Research Enhanced Index Equity (ESG) UCITS ETF

 • Morningstar Medalist Rating: Silver